What is Paradox Live?

 Set in the near future, a new form of live performance has taken the world by storm-- Phantom Lives, where performers use accessories, made of a mysterious substance that reacts to human DNA, known as Phantometal, to create incredible illusions on stage.

-The franchise's anniversary falls on November 6th every year; the official launch of the series took place on November 6, 2019, meaning that the 2024-2025 period marked the franchise's 5th anniversary!
+The franchise's anniversary falls on November 6th every year; the official launch of the series took place on November 6, 2019, meaning that the 2025-2026 period marked the franchise's 6th year of activity!

 Plot

-Ten years ago, the legendary hip-hop unit Buraikan, credited with beginning the phantom live movement, vanished out of nowhere, along with their base of operations, CLUB Paradox.
-In a rush to fill the void left behind by Buraikan, the phantom live scene continued to grow.
+Ten years ago, the legendary hip-hop unit Buraikan, credited with starting the modern Phantom Live movement vanished out of nowhere, along with their base of operations, CLUB Paradox.
+But the movement already had too much inertia; a rush to fill the void left behind by Buraikan, the phantom live scene continued to grow.

-Four up-and-coming units in the Japanese hip-hop scene -- BAE, The Cat's Whiskers, cozmez, and Akan Yatsura -- receive invitations to participate in a round-robin competition called the Paradox Live, with 10 billion yen and the right to battle Buraikan on the line.
-Each with their own reasons for participating, the four units bounce off of each other and and butt heads over their ideologies, shared histories, and motivations for participation, as the legendary Buraikan remain a looming presence even in their apparent absence.
+In the present day, four up-and-coming units in the Japanese hip-hop scene -- BAE, The Cat's Whiskers, cozmez, and Akan Yatsura -- receive invitations to participate in a round-robin competition called the Paradox Live, with 10 billion yen and the right to battle the long-thought-missing Buraikan on the line.
+Each group having their own reasons for participating, the four units bounce off of each other and and butt heads over their ideologies, shared histories, and motivations for participation, as the legendary Buraikan remain a looming presence even in their apparent absence, as the nature and side effects of Phantometal -- and how it has touched the lives of everyone who has been invited to participate, and who is responsible for its proliferation -- become harder and harder to ignore.

 Format(s)